D. D. Sheehan: Agrarian resurgence

 Long associated with land agitation, Sheehan settled many disputes between landlord gentry and their under-privileged tenant farmers.
-In his capacity as honorary secretary of the Cork Advisory Committee, he was foremost in ending centuries of oppressive "landlordism" under the far reaching Wyndham Land Purchase Act of 1903.
+In his capacity as honorary secretary of the Cork Advisory Committee, he was foremost in ending centuries of oppressive "landlordism" under the far reaching Irish Land Act 1903 (3 Edw.
+7. c.
+37).
 Crafted through Parliament following the 1902 Land Conference by his Mallow compatriot, William O'Brien MP, Sheehan successfully negotiated the larger number of the 16,159 tenant land purchases in Munster that decade.
 In his own words: "changing rack-rented farmers into peasant proprietors".
 The act was later extended to introduce compulsory purchase under the Birrell Land Purchase (Ireland) Act (1909).

 From 1904 Sheehan was drawn to O’Brien for his willingness to agitate for a "settlement of the Irish labourers' grievances", and allied himself after O’Brien was alienated from the Irish Party for his conciliatory approach in securing the Land Act.
 Sheehan brought O’Brien the ally whose organisational skills and social programme secured him a County Cork base, his talents and ILLA branches placed at the disposal of the O'Brienite organisation in rural Munster.
 Sheehan and O'Brien established a Cork Advisory Committee which produced a higher rate of land purchase at lower prices than in any other county.

 The January 1906 general election returned Sheehan unopposed.
 The IPP deputy leader John Dillon set about splitting the ILLA, forming a new ILLA group under its secretary, the Dillon and IPP loyal J. J. O'Shee (MP), – to confine Sheehan's movement, otherwise "the whole of Munster will be poisoned and no seat safe on vacancy".
 Later that year, the Irish Party mounted a feud against Sheehan for being a "factionist" by supporting a policy of Conciliation and for not allowing his labourers' movement be subservient to the Party autocracy, his reason being "to realize the great democratic principle of the government of the people, by the people and for the people".
 Also for not adhering to the party pledge and expelled both him and John O'Donnell from its ranks.
 It deprived them both of the quarterly party stipend provided for attendance at Westminster, particularly damaging because the first regular salary for an MP was set in 1911.
 Sheehan retaliated by resigning his seat in November and challenged the IPP to stand against him.
 He was re-elected unopposed as Ireland's first Independent Nationalist Labour MP on 31 December 1906.
 His income from then depended on constituent's collections at church gates on Sundays.